 AN: Wonderful readers are wonderful, and your support really boosts my inspiration (which has been going a bit up and down with this fic; kind of like the plot in the current arc).
 But here it is; the continuation you've had to wait so long to get.
 Alas, I have no shame.
-But I do have some romantic goodness for you, if that makes up for the wait!
+But I do have some romantic goodness for you, which I hope you'll enjoy.

-Disclaimer: I do not own Fairy Tail or its characters – Hiro Mashima does.
+Disclaimer: Fairy Tail and its characters belong to Hiro Mashima; I own absolutely nothing.
 Cover image by Rae.

 "I feel like something bad is about to happen."